 Petrol Diesel Price Today Know The Price Of Oil In Your City – Petrol-Diesel Price Today

-Petrol and diesel prices have increased today on July 10, 2021.
-The price of petrol has increased by 35 paise per liter and that of diesel by 26 paise per liter.
+Government oil companies have released the prices of petrol and diesel for Sunday.
+After the increase on Saturday, there has been no increase in the price of petrol and diesel today, July 11, 2021.

 New Delhi.
-Government oil companies have released the price of petrol and diesel for Saturday.
-Petrol and diesel prices have increased today on July 10, 2021.
-The price of petrol has increased by 35 paise per liter and that of diesel by 26 paise per liter.
-A day before this, the prices of petrol and diesel in the country did not increase on Friday.
-Petrol is being sold at Rs 100.91 per liter in the country’s capital Delhi today.
-At the same time, diesel is being sold at Rs 89.88 per liter.
-With this increase in the prices of fuels, their prices have reached a new high.
+Government oil companies have released the prices of petrol and diesel for Sunday.
+After the increase on Saturday, there has been no increase in the price of petrol and diesel today, July 11, 2021.
+Yesterday, the price of petrol was increased by 35 paise.
+Diesel price was also increased by 26 paise per liter.
+Petrol is being sold at Rs 100.56 per liter and diesel at Rs 89.62 per liter in Delhi today.
+Fuel prices have reached a new high.

 Know the latest prices of metros